ubaid4j/Cloud-Native-App-Spring-Boot/api-gateway/readme.md

 ### About
-- A server which is responsible to reroute request to the required micro-service
+- A server which is responsible to reroute request to the resource server

 Dependencies
 ------------